spryker/spryker-docs/_drafts/oryx/oryx-application-orchestration/oryx-application-orchestration.md

 - [Resources](./resources.md)
 - [Environment](./app-environment.md)

-Application orchestration is used to configure and customize an Oryx application to fit your needs.
+Application orchestration is used to configure and customize an Oryx applications.
 As Oryx is a framework, it provides different pieces of functionality for different use cases, like B2B, B2C, Back Office, or Fulfillment.
 And orchestration lets you select specific functionality from Oryx to match your use case.

-Application orchestration defines the functionality and how it is loaded in an Oryx application.
-For example, when components are used on a page, they are lazy-loaded, but services are loaded eagerly during application startup.
+Also, application orchestration defines how functionality is loaded in an application.
+For example, when components are used on a page, they are lazy-loaded, but, during application startup, services are loaded eagerly.

+## Application builder

 To start using orchestration, you need to import [`appBuilder`](./app-builder.md) from `@spryker-oryx/core`.
 Then, you can add functionality, like features and theme, to your application.

 `appBuilder` uses a chain pattern where each customization is added using a respective `.with*` method.
 This is the minimum boilerplate code required for an application to work.
-Once you start building more complex use cases in your Oryx application, instead of using a preset, we recommend extending it or creating your own feature set.
+Once you start building more complex use cases, instead of using a preset<!-- add a link to presets-->, we recommend extending a preset or creating your own feature set.

-Application builder lets you compose and customize different pieces of functionality in your Oryx application.
-It is a chainable and pluggable builder which supports the following built-ins:
+Application builder lets you compose and customize different pieces of functionality.
+The builder is chainable and pluggable, and it supports the following built-in plugins:

 - [Features](./app-feature.md) (`withFeature`)
 <!-- TODO: Link to components -->